inspiros/cy-root/README.md

 RootResults(root=(0.34356074972251255+1.4553466902253551j), f_root=(-8.881784197001252e-16-1.7763568394002505e-15j), iters=43, f_calls=43, precision=3.177770418807502e-08, error=1.9860273225978185e-15, converged=True, optimal=True)
 ```

-**Example 3:**
+#### Example 3:

 Considering the parabola $f(x)=x^2-612$ in **Example 1** with initial bounds $(a,b)$ where $a=-b$, many bracketing
 methods will fail to find a root as the values evaluated at initial bracket are identical.

-In this example, we use the `hybisect` method which bisect the search regions to multiple parts until
+In this example, we use the `hybisect` method which repeatedly bisects the search regions until the Bolzano criterion
-the Bolzano criterion holds, thus can find multiple roots:
+holds, thus can find multiple roots:

 ```python
 import math